akhtarmdsaad/react-weather-app/README.md

 # react-weather-app
-A wether app that takes data from api and show to screen
+A weather app that takes data from api and show to screen